 Alois Glück, president of the Central Committee of German Catholics (ZdK)

-Walter Hirche, former parliamentary secretary for the Ministry of the Environment, Vice-Chairperson of the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg, former minister in Lower Saxony and Brandenburg; president of the German commission for UNESCO
+Walter Hirche, president of the German commission for UNESCO, former parliamentary secretary for the Ministry of the Environment, Vice-Chairperson of the Governing Board of the UNESCO Institute for Lifelong Learning in Hamburg, former minister in Lower Saxony and Brandenburg

 Kathrin Menges, Executive Vice President Human Resources and Infrastructure Services, Chairwoman of the Sustainability Council at Henkel AG & Co.
 KGaA